Crucible of Horror: Themes

 Film scholar Bryan Senn notes a subtext of incest in Crucible of Horror, writing that: "Even more disturbing is the notion that beneath the obvious dysfunction and constant tension [among the family]... runs a sordid subtext of incestuous desire."
 Senn cites several moments in the film, including Walter running his hands up Jane's arm, as well as his spoken obsession with her whereabouts, as suggesting that his character is sexually attracted to his daughter, and may have in fact sexually abused her.

+In English Gothic: A Century of Horror Cinema (2000), Jonathan Rigby notes that "Whether Walter has returned from the grave, or was never dead at all, is neither here nor there.
+Instead, the film seems to work as an allegory about the persistence of patriarchy ... with the abusive patriarch bouncing back despite all attempts to kill him."

 Production

-The script, written by Olaf Pooley, was originally titled The Velvet House and was loosely based on the film Les Diaboliques (1955).
+The script, written by Olaf Pooley, was originally titled The Velvet House and was loosely inspired by the film Les Diaboliques (1955).

 Mitchell and Michael Gough were at the time well-known stage performers and Gough was a 'fixture' in British horror films.
 Rupert and Jane were played by Michael Gough's real-life son Simon and Simon's fiancée Sharon Gurney.
 The two married in 1970, before the film was released.

-The film's meagre £55,000 budget was raised from London-Cannon Films, the British branch of the American film distributor Cannon Films.
+The film's £55,000 budget was raised from London-Cannon Films, a British company set up the American film distributor Cannon Films.
 The low budget meant that expenses had to be minimal, so an actual house was used for on-location filming, with the remainder shot at Merton Park Studios in London.
-Crucible of Horror was Ritelis's only movie, but he had 'a long and fruitful career as a television director".
-Filming started on 17 March 1968.
+Crucible of Horror was Ritelis' only movie, but he had 'a long and fruitful career as a television director".
+Filming started on 17 March 1969.
 The film's on-screen credits list a 1971 copyright statement for May Films, Ltd'; but The Corpse/Crucible of Horror was never registered for copyright.

 According to the film's assistant director, Nicholas Granby, owing to prior obligations, director Viktors Ritelis was forced to depart the production prior to its completion, and producer Gabrielle Beaumont took on directorial responsibilities for the last several weeks of filming.